dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 With the rapid development of business and increasing business complexity, almost every company's system will move from the monolithic architecture to a distributed, especially microservice-based one.
 Naturally with this change comes the challenging difficulty of distributed transactions.

-In this blog, the seven most classic solutions for distributed transaction management have been summarized.
+This article first introduces the relevant basic theories, then summarizes the most classic transaction solutions, and finally figures out elegant solutions to the out-of-order execution of sub-transactions (idempotence, null compensation, suspension problems).

 ## Basic theory